 Discounted Cash Flows (DCF) Method

-Once the forecast is established, it must be discounted to adjust the figures for the time value of money.
-As the adage goes, a dollar today is worth more than a dollar in the future.
-Therefore, in order to calculate the value of those cash flows today, each year’s cash flows should be discounted by applying the following formula:
+Once you have a cash flow forecast, you need to discount it.
+This helps you adjust for the time value of money.
+After all, as the old adage goes, a dollar today is worth more than a dollar tomorrow.
+Therefore, in order to calculate the value of those cash flows today, discount your cash flows by applying this formula.

 Capitalized Earnings Method

-For example, if your company’s WACC is 8 per cent and an average growth rate of 2 per cent per year is expected in perpetuity, your capitalization rate would be 10 per cent.
-The reciprocal of this amount is 1 / 0.1 (or 10 per cent), which results in a multiplier of 10.
-Multiplying the adjusted NOI by this multiplier will produce an estimate of your business’ value.
+Imagine that your company’s WACC is 8%.
+You expect an average growth rate of 2% per year in perpetuity.
+That means that your capitalization rate would be 10%.
+To get the reciprocal of this amount is, divide 1 / 0.1 (10 per cent) to get a multiplier of 10.
+To get the value of your business, multiply your adjusted NOI by your multiplier of 10.